-Man Who Robbed SoCal Banks After Winning $19M Lottery Jackpot Sentenced to Prison
+Lottery Winner Who Robbed SoCal Banks Sentenced to Prison

-A man who robbed several of banks in Los Angeles and Santa Barbara counties nearly two decades after winning the lottery was sentenced to prison on Thursday, according to authorities.
+A man who robbed several banks in Los Angeles and Santa Barbara counties nearly two decades after winning the lottery was sentenced to prison on Thursday, according to authorities.

 James Allen Hayes was sentenced to 33 months in prison and was ordered to pay $39,424 in restitution, said Thom Mrozek, a spokesman for the U.S. Attorney’s Office for the Central District of California.